MijaelYG/100-Java-exercises/README.md

 ## 💡 FAQ

+#### ❓ Why do I get an error when trying to run an exercise?

+- For an exercise to work correctly, you should only have the exercise folder you want to run open and not have all the exercises open in a general folder, as this will simply cause an error or run the last exercise.
+If you want to run an exercise, simply open or download that exercise.

 #### ❓ Do the exercises have the solution already made?

 - Yes, the exercises currently have their solutions, when you download an exercise you will see that it is solved.